If I could have one wish in my classroom, it would be for my writers to approach their essays the way they do their video games.

 (Plus, the more *advanced* ciphers involve some mad skills in critical thinking!)

-There are tonzzz of ciphers you can challenge your students to unlock, so I included a list and further resources in the 'Getting Started with Escape Rooms' e-book.
+There are tonzzz of ciphers you can challenge your students to unlock, so I included a list and further resources in the 'Getting Started with Escape Rooms' e-book which is located in our Free Resource Library!

 But in quick example, Beth has her students decode hieroglyphic symbols in one of her activities as her starting point in testing out ciphers.